care to help save my club? got any ideas?

 28. shortbarrel

-shortbarrel Member
+shortbarrel Active Member

 I don't think the answer is games or how you throw targets, your problem is location.
 There has to be an incentive for shooters to travel any amount of distance these days with the price of fuel.
 How much property do you own?
 I know you mentioned camp sites are available, maybe you should look into expanding in that area and draw non shooters to your place.
 Advertise it as the "Make America Great Again Camping and Shooting Center" touting the rustic escape from the liberal loony's and you will be at full capacity year round.